LAST REVISED: August 8, 2014

 - Upon providing written certification that the consumer has reason to believe that the file contains inaccurate information due to fraud.

-SI is not a nationwide consumer reporting agency or a nationwide specialty consumer reporting agency, as defined under 15 U.S.C.
-1681a(p) and 15 U.S.C.
-1681a(w), respectively.
+SI is not considered a “nationwide consumer reporting agency” as defined under FCRA Section 603(p) [15 U.S.C.
+1681a(p)] or a “nationwide specialty consumer reporting agency” as defined under FCRA Section 603(x) [15 U.S.C.
+1681a(x)].
 SI does not create or maintain databases on consumers.

 Even if none of the above situations apply, if we prepared a report on you, and you would like to obtain a free copy of your report or consumer file, contact Carole Scherzer by phone at 800-239-5338, via e-mail at firstname.lastname@example.org, or by postal mail at: Scherzer International, 6351 Owensmouth Ave., Suite 213, Woodland Hills, CA 91365.
 As indicated above, in order to protect your personal information, we require that you provide certain identification before we release any information.

 PERSONAL INFORMATION DISCLOSURE: UNITED STATES OR OVERSEAS